 Applications of Primary school places 2022/23

-Applications for primary school places for September 2022 are now open.
+Applications for primary school places for September 2022 are now closed.

-To apply for your child’s place click here Apply here
+To make a late application click here Apply here

 - An explanation of the process for applying for a school place, including important dates

 - Details of when offers of places will be communicated to parents